• Skip to primary navigation

 • Analytical skills: Because a large portion of a computer forensics investigator’s job is to analyze digital data and evidence, analytical skills are crucial.

 • Cryptography: Often, the data that needs to be analyzed is encrypted.
-Computer forensics investigators should have knowledge of encryption and decryption methods.
+Computer forensics investigators should know encryption and decryption methods.

 What do computer forensics investigators do?